More about Early symptoms

 | Page modified July 2017

 Typical whooping cough, with nothing except choking attacks of coughing, vomiting or retching afterwards, and sometimes a whoop after a few seconds of breath-holding, usually takes about 2 weeks to develop.
 What happens in these first two weeks is quite important to know when one is trying to distinguish whooping cough from other possible causes of a choking cough.

 If you read text books about whooping cough, or web sites with information about whooping cough (which are all based on textbooks) you are told, without exception, that the disease starts with catarrhal symptoms like a regular cough and cold, with sneezing, runny eyes and nose.
 These symptoms last for several days and turn into a hacking cough particularly at night.
 After 10 to 14 days typical choking paroxysms are occurring.
 We are told that low grade fever can occur.

-I have to tell you, after documenting about 700 cases now (2008), that the above is not what happens to my patients.
+I have to tell you, after documenting over 700 cases, that the above is not what happens to my patients.
 Only about a third of my patients have had the above catarrhal symptoms to any degree, the remaining two thirds simply start with a sore throat (the ones old enough to be able to say) which turns in a couple of days into a dry hacking cough that gets gradually worse until after about 2 weeks is becoming paroxysmal.
 Some cough up quite a lot of sputum, some have small amounts of very thick and sticky sputum that comes up only with great difficulty.
 Most of the latter feel that they are coughing in order to get up these little bits of sputum, not realizing that the coughing spasms are the real problem.
 Sometimes people describe coughing up copious amounts of thin sputum.
 I suspect that this may be reflex salivation.